sep/sama/README.md

 - Web-based configuration for HTTP/HTTPS endpoints to monitor
 - Optional checking for keywords when determining endpoint status
 - Overview page with large, easy to interpret statuses
+- Ability to accept HTTP/HTTPS non-200 responses as success
+- User access control for modifying configuration (local and LDAP)

 ## Installation